-- Literature research: Analyze budget documents, quality control documents, goal statements, evaluation reports, scheduling and staffing reports, or other documents for existing problems.
+Literature research: Analyze budget documents, quality control documents, goal statements, evaluation reports, scheduling and staffing reports, or other documents for existing problems.

 - Interviews: Talk to supervisors, managers, Subject Matter Experts (SME), and employees.

 - Observations: Watch the job, process, and/or task being performed.

 - Surveys: Send out written questioners.

-- Group discussions: Lead a group discussion composed of employees and/or their managers.
+- Group discussions: Lead a group discussion composed of employees and their managers.

 Some questions that might be asked to determine training needs are: